zhengyishen0/zhengyishen0.github.io/_posts/2023-08-01-saas-challenge.md

 _Everything seemed going all right until it broke._

 Streamlit is perfect for building data apps, but my app is just a traditional forum-like app.
 The limited component library and less optimized UI functions were no longer a neglectable issue.
 This was the time I thought about migrating the project to JavaScript.
-However, I certainly underestimated the [complexity of the world of JavaScript]().
+However, I certainly underestimated the [complexity of the world of JavaScript][complexity of the world of JavaScript].
 After I spent three days working with Svelte but only found myself debugging ESLint errors and package incompatibility, I realized JavaScript wasn’t the right tool for me in this challenge.

 This was just two weeks into the challenge and I had already stuck in my development with only a crapy app barely working ([Check the Streamlit app here](https://ignite-me.streamlit.app/)).
 What should I do next?